Kush614/PHP_CRUD_Operation-SQL/README.md

 To Execute this application just start the Xampp web server.
 Execute index.php file in the browser at locahost.

-For more information take this tutorial.
+For more information I referred this tutorial this tutorial.
 [Video Tutotrial](https://youtu.be/JZdMXUIMdQw)